Created on Friday, 26 November 2010 10:40

 The deposit broker prepares a transfer form for you to sign along with a RRSP application with Bank XYZ.
 The transfer form is a written request to your bank to transfer your RRSP to Bank XYZ and the RRSP application tells Bank XYZ how to invest your RRSP money when they receive it from your Bank ABC.

 Bank ABC receives your RRSP transfer request and sends the proceeds to the Bank XYZ.
-The deposit broker tracks and monitors the transfer process and follows up with the relinquishing bank if they are tardy in transferring your money.
+The deposit broker prepares all the required paperwork and tracks and monitors the transfer process and follows up with the relinquishing bank if they are tardy in transferring your money.

 FAQ (Frequently Asked Questions)